ISLE ROYALE KAYAKING TOURS

 Copper Harbor is one of two ports in Michigan providing passenger ferry service to Isle Royale National Park, which is one of just five National Park Service sites in Michigan!
 Isle Royale is the largest island in the largest freshwater lake in the world, and is the least visited of all the National Parks — it’s said that more people visit Yellowstone in a day than Isle Royale in an entire season.

 Isle Royale and the Keweenaw Peninsula are both closely related.
 They are a mirror image to each other, sharing the same Michigan county, the same Great Lake and in fact, are part of the same bedrock!
 Composed of some of the oldest exposed rock in the world, the unique geologic compounds, mineral deposits, parallel spiny ridgelines and botany are virtually identical.
 Eagles, loon, and water fowl inhabit both, however, Isle Royale is also home to wolves, moose, and otters.
 What’s more both showcase premier Midwestern wilderness areas ideal for paddling adventures.

 An Isle Royale kayaking trip offers a true wilderness experience unlike any other place in the world!
 Hiking and boating are the only means of travel, as no vehicles are allowed on Isle Royale.
 The island has over 150 miles of shoreline and numerous barrier islands and fjord like bays that can best be explored in a sea kayak.
 What’s more?
-Our guide, Rudy Gemignani, has 27 YEARS behind his belt in exploring the isle and has a passion to share it with you!
+Our guide, Rudy Gemignani, has three DECADES behind his belt in exploring the isle and has a passion to share it with you!

 The three-hour, 56-mile journey on board the Isle Royale Queen IV across the world’s largest freshwater lake, is the start to your adventure.
 Gain a first-hand perspective on just how large the BIG lake is and perhaps have a close encounter with a behemoth 1000 freighter while in route.